Zero-based budgeting

 Zero-based budgeting (ZBB) is a budgeting method that requires all expenses to be justified and approved in each new budget period.
 It was developed by Peter Pyhrr in the 1970s.
 This budgeting method analyzes an organization's needs and costs by starting from a "zero base" (meaning no funding allocation) at the beginning of every period.
-The intended outcome is to access the efficient use of resources by determining if services can be provided at a lower cost.
+The intended outcome is to assess the efficient use of resources by determining if services can be provided at a lower cost.
 However, the saving comes at the expense of a complete restructuring every budget cycle.
 Although used at least partially in both government and the private sector, there is some doubt whether ZBB has ever been utilized to its fullest extent in any organization.

+Description

+The zero-based budgeting method requires all expenses to be justified and approved in each new budget period, typically each year.
+The method analyzes an organization's needs and costs by starting from no funding allocation (a zero base) at the beginning of every period.
+The goal is assessment of the efficiency of resource usage, by determining if services can be provided at a lower cost.

 History

 As an accounting manager for Texas Instruments, Peter Pyhrr created zero-based budgeting to help incorporate strategic objectives into the budgeting process by tying them to functional areas.
 Under his system, costs are grouped and measured against the previous results and current expectations.
 This enables management to allocate funds by current needs instead of historical expenditures.
 Pyhrr was appointed by then-Georgia governor Jimmy Carter to manage the state's budgetary process.